christinerose/gibbr.org/blog/hillingar/index.md

 Compared to my previous approach of maintaining a git repository of dotfiles, this is much more modular, reproducible, and flexible.
 And if you want to deploy some new piece of software or service, it can be as easy as changing a single line in your system configuration.

-Despite these advantages, the reason I switched to NixOS from Arch Linux was simpler; NixOS allows rollbacks.
+Despite these advantages, the reason I switched to NixOS from Arch Linux was simpler; NixOS allows rollbacks and atomic upgrades.
-As Arch packages bleeding-edge software with rolling updates it would frequently happen that some new version of something I was using would break due to a bug.
+As Arch packages bleeding-edge software with rolling updates it would frequently happen that some new version of something I was using would break.
-Arch has one global coherent package set, like Nixpkgs, except you can use multiple instances of Nixpkgs (i.e. channels) at once as the Nix store allows multiple versions of a dependency to be stored at once, whereas Arch just doesn't support partial upgrades.
+Arch has one global coherent package set, so to avoid complications with solving dependency versions Arch doesn't support partial upgrades.
-So the options were to wait for the bug to be fixed, or manually rollback all the updated packages by inspecting the pacman (the Arch package manager) log and reinstalling the old versions from the local cache.
+So the options were to wait for the bug to be fixed, or manually rollback all the updated packages by inspecting the pacman log (the Arch package manager) and reinstalling the old versions from the local cache.
-While there may be tools on top of pacman to improve this, the straw that broke the caml's back was when I was updating the Linux kernel, something went wrong, and the machine crashed.
+While there may be tools on top of `pacman` to improve this, the straw that broke the caml's back was when my machine crashed while updating the Linux kernel and I had to reinstall it from a live USB.

-I had to reinstall the kernel from a live USB to fix the issue, which is not something you want to have to do to your main workstation when you may have pressuring concerns like an upcoming deadline.
+While Nixpkgs also has one global coherent package set, one can use multiple instances of Nixpkgs (i.e. channels) at once to support partial upgrades, as the Nix store allows multiple versions of a dependency to be stored.
-Nix's atomic upgrades mean this wouldn't have been an issue in the first place.
+This also supports atomic upgrades as all the old versions of software can be kept until garbage collected.
-And every new system configuration creates a GRUB entry, so you can boot previous systems from your UEFI/BIOS.
+The pointers to the new packages are only updated when the install succeeds, so the crash during the Linux kernel upgrade would not have broken my OS install on NixOS.

-The blog post 'Nix – taming Unix with functional programming' by Valentin Gagarin at Tweag^[[tweag.io/blog/2022-07-14-taming-unix-with-nix](https://www.tweag.io/blog/2022-07-14-taming-unix-with-nix/)] gives an interesting summary of Nix and NixOS.
+And every new system configuration creates a GRUB entry, so you can boot previous systems even from your UEFI/BIOS.

 To summarise the parts of the Nix ecosystem that we've discussed: